-- infrastructure, community assets and assets under construction depreciated historical cost. - dwellings current value, determined using the basis of existing use value for social housing (EUV-SH).

-- Surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective. - all other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).
+- community assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV) where practicable, otherwise depreciated historical cost, if this information is available. - dwellings current value, determined using the basis of existing use value for social housing (EUV-SH). - surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective. - all other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).

-Where there is no market based evidence of current value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of current value.
+Where there is no market-based evidence of current value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of current value.